yar3333/haxe-codegen/README.md

  * includePrivate - include private class members into output (default is `false`);
  * requireNodeModule - module name to generate `@:jsRequire` meta for classes.

-You can mark types/fields with `@:noapi` meta to exclude from output.
+You can mark types/fields with `@:noapi` meta to exclude them from output.

 ### Example ###
 ```bash